martinschilliger/Enei/README.md

 - Configure logging of request and response.
 You can print metadata, headers, body, secrets.
 And all configurable by environment variables.
 - Supports colored output, can send HTTP response code >= 400 to StdErr
 - Masks all secrets such as Bearer token, X-Api-Key, Basic Auth, X-Token (unless you configure `…SHOW_SECRETS`).
+- Handles custom CA (for example company wide root certificates) so you don't have to tweak your app.
 - Can delay network requests on specific paths (uses RegExp, test it on [RegExr](https://regexr.com/))
 - Overwrites `Accept-Encoding` of the request to what Bun supports, but answers in the encoding your app undertands.